dovu93/MLB_Game_Outcome/README.md

 ## Models Used

-We decided to test out the following six models.
+We decided to test out the following eight models.

 Model 1 - Balanced Random Forest Classifier